Authenticating Foreign Documents for Germany: Apostille and Legalization

 Legalisation

-Legalisation also serves to confirm the authenticity of a public document. § 13 (2) Consular Act (Act on Consular Officers, their Duties and Powers) states:
+Legalization also serves to confirm the authenticity of a public document.
+Section 13, paragraph 2 of the German Consular Act (KonsG) states:

-“Legalisation confirms the authenticity of the signature, the capacity in which the signatory of the document has acted and, where appropriate, the authenticity of the seal with which the document is affixed (legalisation in the narrower sense).”
+Legalization confirms the authenticity of the signature, the capacity in which the signatory of the document acted, and, if applicable, the authenticity of the seal with which the document is affixed.

-Whether a foreign public document requires legalisation depends on the decision of the authority in Germany, where the document will subsequently be used.
-The legalisation of a foreign document is carried out by the German consul or the German embassy in the state where the document was issued (§ 13 (1) Consular Act).
+Whether a foreign public document requires legalization depends on the decision of the authority in Germany where the document will subsequently be used.
+It is certain that the legalization of a foreign document is carried out by the German consulate or the German embassy (foreign representation) in the state where the document was issued (cf. Section 13 para.
+1 KonsularG).
+For example, if a Tunisian document is to be presented in Germany, it must under certain circumstances be submitted to the German embassy in Tunis or an external service provider of the embassy and subsequently legalized by it.

 Translation of Public Documents & Vital Records in Germany